 Butterflies have played a large role in Native American culture.
-Native American tribes all had their own unique meanings for the butterfly.
-Native Americans have a strong spiritual connection to nature, which was often represented through the butterfly.
-They often decorated their clothes, teepees, and possessions with butterflies.
+Given the large diversity between tribes and regions, tribes all have their own unique names, knowledge, and experience for the butterfly.
+Native Americans have a strong spiritual connection to nature, which is often represented through the butterflies.
+They often decorate their clothes, teepees, and possessions with butterflies.

 My favorite legend is a story among some Pueblo tribes.
 According to this legend, the Creator felt sorry for the children when he realized that their destiny was to grow old and become wrinkled, fat, blind, and weak.
 Hence, he gathered beautiful colors from various sources such as sunlight, leaves, flowers, and the sky.
 These colors were put into a magical bag and presented to the children.
 When the children opened the bag, colored butterflies flew out, enchanting the children who had never seen anything so beautiful.
 The butterflies sang which further delighted the children.
 However, songbirds complained to the Creator because they were jealous that butterflies were both so beautiful and could sing like birds.
 So the Creator withdrew the ability to sing from butterflies.
 And, accordingly, butterflies are so beautifully colored but are now silent. https://milford.lib.de.us/2020/07/11/fantastic-folklore-butterflies/